John Schofield: Postwar career

 Upon the death of General Philip Sheridan in 1888, General Schofield, by virtue of his seniority in rank, became the commanding general of the United States Army.
 He supported military professionalism, including subordination to the civilian Secretary of War.
 Schofield also supported adoption of lineal promotions and initiated performance reviews which limited political patronage considerations from the promotion process.
 Writing from South Dakota, General Schofield seconded a report of General Thomas H. Ruger which urged the federal government to honor treaty obligations with Native Americans.

-General Schofield received the Medal of Honor on July 2, 1892, for his actions at the Battle of Wilson's Creek in 1861.
+General Schofield awarded himself the Medal of Honor on July 2, 1892, for his actions at the Battle of Wilson's Creek in 1861.
 During the unrest of the Pullman Strike, Schofield worked with President Cleveland in a discreet advisory role.
 On February 5, 1895, he was promoted to the rank of lieutenant general.
 Lieutenant General Schofield retired on September 29, 1895, upon reaching the mandatory retirement age of 64.

 However, he remained active in government affairs, supporting Elihu Root, testifying before congressional committees in support of the Army Reorganization Act of 1901 and the Dick Act of 1903 which established the U.S. National Guard.